rzadevv/Palintrace/docs/retrieval.md

 decisions.
 No `RetrievalShadowingChecker`, retrieval audit CLI checker, or concrete backend retriever exists yet.

+## Retrieval sufficiency policies

+Part 5B evaluates an already-valid `RetrievalObservation` under one caller-selected `RetrievalSufficiencyPolicy`.
+Exactly two policies are supported:

+- `ALL_EXPECTED` (`all_expected`) is sufficient only when every expected memory ID appears somewhere in the observed hits; and
+- `ANY_EXPECTED` (`any_expected`) is sufficient when at least one expected memory ID appears somewhere in the observed hits.

+Neither policy is a universal or implicit default.
+Every assessment call must explicitly supply the policy because a multi-target audit may mean that all targets are required or that any target is an adequate answer.
+For a single expected target, the two policies necessarily produce the same
+decision: present is sufficient and absent is insufficient.

+`RetrievalSufficiencyAssessment` records the request ID, explicit policy, strict sufficiency boolean, the canonical expected/retrieved/missing target partition, and `top_k`.
+An expected target counts if it appears anywhere in the valid observed hit window; rank one is not required.
+Hit scores and `RetrievalUsage` do not affect the target partition or decision and are not copied into the assessment.
+Returned non-target memories are allowed and are not themselves classified as defects.
+The assessment needs neither query text nor store or retriever access, and its deterministic JSON is derived only from the recorded observation and explicit policy.

+An insufficient assessment is not yet emitted as a `retrieval_shadowing` `Finding`.
+No `RetrievalShadowingChecker` exists.
+Part 5C must first resolve two representation issues without silently changing frozen schemas:

+- retrieval-shadowing mutation gold uses the `RETRIEVAL_CASE` unit, while the generic `Finding` requires one or more `memory_ids`; Part 5B does not decide that mapping or modify `Finding`; and
+- `CheckerCost` records model calls and token counts, while `RetrievalUsage` records retrieval calls and candidate counts; Part 5B does not modify `CheckerCost` or decide whether later retrieval usage belongs in `CheckerStats.details` or another explicitly versioned representation.

 ## Part 2 isolation

 Part 2 retrieval challenges are evaluation artifacts.
 Their mutation `RetrievalProbe` declares a